SSoelvsten/adiar/docs/README.md

     - [ ] vs. [Sylvan](https://github.com/utwente-fmt/sylvan)

-If the benchmarks seem promising and worth reporting, then the report will be reworked into one or more papers.
+If the benchmarks seem promising and worth reporting, then the report will be reworked into one or more papers, which will be placed in a separate folder.

 ## Compilation
-Either compile the `main.tex` file or just use the provided `Makefile` with the `report` target.
+Either compile the `main.tex` of `report/` or just use the provided `Makefile` with the `report` target.

 ## Dependencies
 The main versions of all documents uses my preamble, which can be found [here](